MangoTheCat/dynshiny/README.md

 ```

 For this simple example, we just list all employees here.
 In practice the
 employee names come from the database, of course.

-This does not add any
-complication to the app.
+`buttons` will contain the `Add`, `Save` and `Cancel` buttons.
+The last

-`buttons` will contain the `Save` and `Cancel` buttons.
-These are also
+two are dynamic, as they are only shown if the roles have changed.
+So we
-dynamic, as they are only shown if the roles have changed.
+generate all three buttons dynamically.

 ### The `server` function

 We are ready to write the more complicated `server` function.

-First of all we need to store some reactive values that help us comparing
+First of all we need to store some reactive values that help us compare
 the current state of the roles to the state in the database, for the
 current employee.

 * `data` is the actual value of the roles being edited.
 This is updated
   whenever the input widgets change.
-We assume that the data is a data
+We assume that `data` is a data
   frame and each role is a row in it.
 For this simple app we assume that
   the data frame have columns `id`, `role`.
 The `id` field is a simple
   numeric id for the role of the employee.